Jb05s/jb05s.github.io/_posts/Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Based on the CPL you're operating in, you'll have the ability to read and write data in the segments of that CPL and of that of the lesser.

+In order to go from User Mode (CPL 3) to Kernel Mode (CPL 0), a "Call Gate" needs to be called.

 I'll shine some more light on this later in the post, when I talk about the flow of a function call.

 Processes